glcraft/glap/docs/UTILS.md

 `N` is either a integer or [*discard*].
 If N is 0 or [*discard*], the container type will be a dynamic vector (aka `std::vector<T>`).
-Otherwise, it will be a fixed vector, which is a custom class acting like a vector embedding a fixed array.
+Otherwise, it will be a stack vector, which is a custom class acting like a vector but with a fixed size array on the stack.

 The type `T` refer directly to [`Value`], so check out [`Value`] type for more explanation about how to work with values inside the container.